Meadarsh/LocalLink/README.md

-# OpenTunnel
+# LocalLink

 A self-hosted HTTPS tunneling system similar to ngrok, but intentionally simpler and compatible with Render free-tier hosting.

-**OpenTunnel** allows you to expose local services to the internet through a central server, perfect for development, testing, and demos.
+**LocalLink** allows you to expose local services to the internet through a central server, perfect for development, testing, and demos.

 ## Features